Content on this page was generated by AI and has not been manually reviewed.

 What devices support Zscaler Client Connector?

 Zscaler Client Connector runs on major operating systems, including Windows, macOS, iOS, and Android.
 Desktop and mobile devices can participate in ZPA access with appropriate posture checks and MFA.
+Is pia vpn free and how it stacks up against free options, pricing, security, and performance in 2026

 How does Zscaler handle user authentication?